ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-11-15-data-science-swe.md

         [streamlit](https://github.com/streamlit/streamlit).
 Learning how to
         read and learn from other's code can help improve your "code-sense."

+    - Write your ML application in a modular fashion.
+Again, follow the guidelines on project structure from the recommendations above, but if you wish to have an opinionated structure, I often opt for this layout:

+        ```
+        my_project/
+        ├── api
+        ├── docs
+        ├── experiments
+        ├── README.md
+        ├── requirements.txt
+        ├── src
+        │   ├── entrypoint.py
+        │   └── my_module
+        │       └── module_file.py
+        └── tests
+            ├── my_module
+            │   └── test_my_module.py
+            └── test_entrypoint.py
+        ```

-    During this step, I highly-encourage you to write a small utility library for the common functions that you use.
+    During this step, I also encourage you to write a small utility library for the common functions that you use in your day-to-day.
 You can, for example, extract all repeated functions from your Jupyter notebooks, refactor them, and reuse them anywhere.
 After accomplishing all the activities at this point, I'm confident that your software engineering skills have grown by a lot!

 3. **Learn how to write an API on top of your model using Flask or FastAPI**